Technigo/project-movies/README.md

 #  "Popular Movies" a multi-page app using React & React Router

-My fourth react project - The goal for this week is to use themoviedb.org's API to fetch a list of movies (more on which movies further down), display them on a page and then link to a movie detail page when you click on the movie.
+My fourth react project - The goal for this week is to use themoviedb.org's API to fetch a list of popular movies, display them on a page and then link to a movie detail page when you click on a movie.

 ### Learning objectives 🧠